jsmith/school/bio1001/midterm3.md

 These are often substrates or products of the pathways they control.

 # Lecture 15: Eukaryotic Gene Regulation
+Eukaryotic cells must coordinate gene expression such that the only the right genes are expressed when needed.
+This is different from prokaryotic cells which do not typically live in colonies and all have the same task.

+## Cell Differentiation
+There is a lot of differentiation within human cells.
+Each one typically expresses only 20% of their protein-coding genes and cells such as neurons or muscle cells express even less.
+This is due to *differential gene expression* (this applies to both eukaryotic and prokaryotic cells).

+## Regulation of Chromatin Structure
+The location of a gene's promoter relative to the placement of nucleosomes and to the sites where the DNA attaches to the *chromosome scaffold* can affect whether a gene is transcribed or not.
+Furthermore, genes within highly condensed areas are not typically expressed.

+## Histone Modification
+The modification of histones directly affects the regulation of genes. *Histone acetylation*, the addition of acetyl, promotes gene expression by opening up the chromatin structure.
+However, the addition of methyl groups reduces transcription. *DNA methylation* primarily occurs in plants, animals and fungi.
+Genes typically maintain methylation throughout cell divisions.
+This accounts for *genomic imprinting* in mammals, where methylation permanently regulates expression of genes at the start of development.

+*Epigenetic inheritance* is the inheritance of traits transmitted by mechanisms not involving the nucleotide sequence.
+This includes modifications to the chromatin structure. *Epigenetic information* may be the answer to differences between genetically identical cells.

+## Regulation of Transcription Initiation
+After chromatin modification, regulation of transcription initiation is the next step in gene expression regulation.

+*Control elements* are segments of non-coding DNA that serve as binding sites for proteins called *transcription factors*, which in turn regulates gene expression. *Proximal* control elements are those located just upstream of the promoter whereas *distal control elements* are located farther up (may be thousands of nucleotides away).
+Groupings of distant groupings are also known as *enhancers*.
+Each gene will have multiple enhancers; however, each enhancer is typically associated with only one gene.
+In eukaryotic cells, the rate of gene expression can be increased or decreased by the binding of specific transcription factors to these *distal control elements*. *Transcription activators* are proteins which have two key components.
+They have a DNA binding domain, where they can bind the to DNA, and one or more activation domains, where they bind to other regulatory proteins or components of the transcription machinery.
+Protein-mediated bending is the current mechanisms believed to bring these enhances closer to *mediator proteins*, *transcription coactivator*, which help assemble the *initiation complex*.

+Some *transcription factors* also act as *repressors* by several different mechanisms.
+For example, some block activator binding within enhancers.
+Others interfere with the activators directly.
+Furthermore, some activators and repressors act on the chromatin structure directly by promoting protein *acetylation* or *de-acetylation* (also referred to as *silencing*).

 # Lecture 16: Enzyme and Pathways